 Author bio section

-Refinancing Your Student Loans: A Beginner’s Guide
+Refinancing Your Student Loan: A Beginner’s Guide

 Repaying student loans can be stressful, but refinancing might make things simpler for you.
 The following are three reasons why refinancing can be a smart option for you.